AdamWagner/stackline/README.md

 3. a stacked window is warped out of the stack
 4. app icons are toggled on/off

 ## What is stackline & why do I need it?

 Consider a browser window with many tabs.

 A tabbed user interface consists of a collection of windows that occupy the same screen space.
 Only _one_ tabbed window may be visible at any given time, and it's the user's job to specify the 'active' window.

 To enable this task, tabbed interfaces provide visual indicators for each tab, each occupying much less space than the tab it references, which enables all indicators to be visible at all times.
 Each indicator _identifies the contents of a window_ & _communicates its position relative to the active window_.

 A 'stack' provides a generalized subset of the functionality provided by tabbed user interfaces: it enables multiple to windows to occupy the same screen space, and provides mechanisms to navigate its member windows.
 It also provides mechanisms to add & remove windows from the stack.

 Critically for stackline, a 'stack' does not provide the visual indicators necessary to identify how many windows belong to a stack or understand the relative position of the active window within the stack.

-Stacks are a recent addition (June 2020) to the (_excellent!_) macOS tiling window manager https://github.com/koekeishiya/yabai.
-The author has stated that he does not have plans to build stack indicators into yabai itself.
+Stacks are a recent addition (June 2020) to the (_excellent!_) macOS tiling window manager [koekeishiya/yabai,](https://github.com/koekeishiya/yabai,) and visualization UI is not yet in-the-box.

-Enter stackline, which adds non-obtrusive visual indicators to yabai'e 's stacking functionality.
+Enter stackline, which adds non-obtrusive visual indicators to yabai's stacking functionality.

 ![stackline-demo](assets/stackline-demo.gif)